mipmip/mip.cr/README.md

-# Mvi or another name
+# Markdown Instant Preview

-Mvi is a fast and simple markdown viewer.
-Mvi uses a webview window to render the markdown.
-I wrote to this preview my markdown files which I write in vim.
+Markdown Instant Preview aka `mip` is a fast and simple markdown viewer.
+Mip uses a webview window to render the markdown.
+I wrote `mip` to this preview my markdown files which I write in vim.

 ![](./markdown.png)